What Is The Best Skin And Coat Supplement For Dogs?

 Ideally, dogs should eat a diet that’s relatively high in protein and low in processed carbohydrates, says Dr. Michael Dym, an American homeopathic veterinarian.
 He states that dog owners should cut down on inflammation which often starts in the gut before giving their pets supplements.

-Choosing high quality food is the first step.
+Choosing high quality food should always be the first step.
 Look for food that lists meat, poultry or fish as the first ingredient, and avoid food with ingredients labeled as “byproduct” and “meal,” with the exception of flaxseed meal.

 The next step is choosing the right supplement.
 Itchy skin is usually caused by inflammation or dryness.
 Here are a few common supplements recommended by veterinarians.